igorkf/Maize_GxE_Prediction/README.md

 ```

 Some files in `output` will be big (+40GB), particularly the Kronecker files, so you might want to exclude them later.

+Notes:

+- All G and GxE LGBM models can run with lagged yield features if you add the '--lag_features' option.